How to move around in China:

 If you are in Shanghai or Beijing, you'll find ticket windows where they speak English (there are signs).
 In the rest of the cities, you'll need a piece of a paper with all your ticket information written in Chinese on it: point of departure and arrival, departure time, ticket number, ticket class.
 Ask someone at your hotel to write this information down for you.
 Passports and cash are a must to buy your tickets!

-We recommend you that once in Shangai or Beijing, you buy all the tickets you'll use during your trip.
+In case you prefer to buy the tickets in the station, we recommend you that once in Shangai or Beijing, you buy all the tickets you'll use during your trip.
 The tickets that don't departure from this station will have an extra charge of 5CNY but it's worth it to assure the availability in all the journeys.
 Bring printed or written down the details of the trains you want to take (date, hour, departure station, arrival station, type of seat) to make the buy easier.
 Don't forget your passports.